kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 <aside>

-❓ Read the three example paragraphs in the Padlet below, and rate their coherence and cohesion on a scale of 1 - 5 stars.
+❓ Read the three example paragraphs in the Padlet below, and rate their coherence on a scale of 1 - 5 stars.
 (1 = poor; 5 = excellent).
 Leave a comment on **at least one** of the examples with a recommendation for improving the coherence and cohesion.

 </aside>